sotoseattle/HeatMap/README.md

  * range of values for first parameter (x, horizontal, abcissa)
  * range of values for second parameter (y, vertical, ordinate)
  * the function to evaluate at each pixel of the image

+The outputs are readeable as instance variables:

+ * img, the png image generated and rotated
+ * metadata stores the computed max, min and contour values
+ * legend, a png of the the linear heatmap with contour lines

 Define the block so:

  * x, y are the only vars (all else fix inside block)
  * x, y admit float values
+ * last line of block returns a value (float)

- * x,y follow image processing coordinates mapping:
+Consider that when processing x,y follow image processing coordinates mapping:
  * x will be ordinate (from top to bottom) axis and
  * y the abscissa (left to right)
- * last line of block returns a value (float)
+...but at the end we rotate the image counterclockwise 90 degrees so x becomes the horizontal axis.

 #### Gem Requirements: